23rd Workshop on the History and Memory of National Socialist Camps and Extermination Sites

 All topics submitted to this workshop should be connected to a camp or an extermination site.

 Applicants (MA- and PhD-candidates) are requested to send in a short CV and an abstract of their proposed paper (approx. 300 words).
-Applications should be sent to the following email address: email@example.com by the 30th April 2018.
-We welcome university graduates from a variety of disciplines (history, sociology, philosophy, literature, theology, art etc.) as well as other professionals working on the topic to apply.
+The deadline for this is now closed.
+We have welcomed university graduates from a variety of disciplines (history, sociology, philosophy, literature, theology, art etc.) as well as other professionals working on the topic to apply.
 The presentations and discussions will be held in English.
 The presentations should not exceed 20 minutes.
 After the presentations there will be time for a 40-minute discussion on the topic of the paper.

 Organizing team: Sandra Franz (University of Düsseldorf/Villa Merländer, Krefeld, Germany), Jozef Hyrja (Hochschule für Jüdische Studien Heidelberg, Germany), Alexios Ntetorakis-Exarchou (Aristotle University of Thessaloniki, Greece), Sylwia Papier (Jagiellonian University in Krakow, Poland) Hannah Wilson (Nottingham Trent University, United Kingdom) Nick Warmuth (Central European University, Hungary)